| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 Generates a line connecting the observations in the current season, along with colored regions

-representing different burdens levels and a vertical line indicating outbreak start.
+representing different burdens levels and a vertical line indicating seasonal onset.

 object |